 Let that attorney work on your behalf so that you can end up with the best possible result in the case and stay out of custody if possible, and not have to spend thousands of dollars on bail — a lot of this can be coordinated by your attorney before a case is ever even filed, especially in the scenario where they're seizing child pornography and trying to use that against you.

-Whether it will be prosecuted at the state or federal level will depend on a whole host of different factors, but the main factor is how many images they find and how many videos they find.
+Whether it will be prosecuted at the state or federal level will depend on a variety of factors, but the primary factor is the number of images and videos found.

 The federal government has a threshold amount, and once you hit that threshold amount, they're going to deal with the case.
-If it doesn't rise to the level of their criteria, they're just going to let the state deal with the case.
+If it doesn't meet their criteria, they will simply let the state handle the case.

 Damage Control by Your Attorney

-So, a lot of times, they can charge you with that.
-Sometimes you can even look at a mandatory minimum in custody depending on what is set and how your defense attorney handles the case.
+So, often, they can charge you with that.
+Sometimes, you can even look at a mandatory minimum in custody depending on what is set and how your defense attorney handles the case.

 So, suppose the FBI, Homeland Security, or any other government agencies come in and execute a search warrant at your home.
-In that case, you want to get an attorney right away to start protecting your rights, your interest, and your freedom.
+In that case, you should consult an attorney immediately to begin protecting your rights, interests, and freedom.

 Related Content: